The world's tallest sunflower blooms in an Indiana backyard as a tribute to Ukraine

 When measuring day came on Sept.
 3, Babich was nervous.

 About 85 people had gathered to watch, including several master gardeners from a local university and representatives from the Allen County Department of Weights and Measures.
 Babich was on a WhatsApp call with a representative from Guinness World Records.
 A camera crew was filming, and a drone flew overhead.
-Even Icy D. Eagle, the mascot of the local Komets ice hockey team, was there, according to Guinness.
+Even Icy D. Eagle, the mascot of the Fort Wayne Komets minor league ice hockey team, was there, according to Guinness.

 They used a 40-foot cherry picker to measure the flower.
 Clover was 35 feet and 9 inches, 5 feet taller than the previous world record holder in Germany.